Skip to content Accessibility statement

 Course content

-You play an active role in building your degree, furthering your established or emerging specialisms and designing research projects.
-You will also develop your methodological awareness, helping you to forge a more sophisticated understanding of how artworks create meaning and why some artworks have been deemed culturally more significant than others.
+You play an active role in building your degree by choosing your options and designing your research project.
+You'll also develop your methodological awareness.
+This will help you to forge a more sophisticated understanding of how artworks create meaning and why some artworks have been deemed culturally more significant than others.

 The course enables you to develop advanced skills in verbal and written communication, and effective project management.
-You will acquire a high level of expertise in visual analysis and art-historical research through object-focused study and an intensively researched MA dissertation.
+You'll acquire a high level of expertise in visual analysis and art-historical research through object-focused study and an intensively researched MA dissertation.

 You also have the option to develop your interdisciplinary interests by taking modules in related academic disciplines such as history, literature, archaeology, philosophy, sociology and others.